bobbywlindsey/dotfiles/README.md

-# dotfiles for Ubuntu and Mac OS
+# dotfiles for Linux and Mac OS